 Manufacturers often rely on energy-intensive technologies and processes.
-AMO conducts a range of analyses to explore energy use and trends by sector.
+AMO conducts a range of analyses to explore energy use and trends by sector, technology, or system.

 ENERGY DATA AND INFORMATION

 Manufacturing Energy Bandwidth Studies

 Starting in 2013, AMO developed and refined a consistent methodology for bandwidth studies such that comparisons could be made across the manufacturing sector.
 Energy Bandwidth Studies analyze energy use and the potential for energy savings in various processes for selected manufacturing sectors.
 The studies estimate potential energy savings by calculating differences among the typical energy consumption levels for a specific process and lower consumption levels based on the use of state of the art technology and technology currently under research and development.
 Bandwidth studies are available for the following sectors:

 - Plastics and Rubber

 *This report was completed before the consistent bandwidth was developed and the methodology may vary.